tbor111/capstone_project/documentation.md

 **get_sent_scores()** filters ArticleData object by source, section, and for a particular topic.

   Parameters:
-  data = EvaluateTime object
+  data = EvaluateTime object\n
-  source = newspaper of choice ('Fox', 'NYT', 'WP') section = condensed section name ('world', 'politics', 'sci_health', 'entertainment', 'opinion', 'sports', 'bus_tech', 'education', 'other') topic = string containing keyword of your choice
+  source = newspaper of choice ('Fox', 'NYT', 'WP')\n section = condensed section name ('world',\n 'politics', 'sci_health', 'entertainment',\n 'opinion', 'sports', 'bus_tech', 'education', 'other')\n
+  topic = string containing keyword of your choice\n

   Returns: dictionary of scores for articles in section, from source containing the topic, and not containing the topic

 **count_entities()** counts total persons and places mentioned in ArticleData object.

-  Parameters:
+  Parameters:\n
-  data = EvaluateTime object
+  data = EvaluateTime object\n
-  title = Boolean, whether or to count in title or body of articles
+  title = Boolean, whether or to count in title or body of articles\n

-  Returns: EvaluateTime object with columns for count of persons and places
+  Returns: EvaluateTime object with columns for count of persons and places\n

 **evaluate_entities()** identifies which persons or places are mentioned in a particular section or source.

-  Parameters:
+  Parameters:\n
-  data = EvaluateTime object
+  data = EvaluateTime object\n
-  section = condensed section name ('world', 'politics', 'sci_health', 'entertainment', 'opinion', 'sports', 'bus_tech', 'education', 'other') source = source = newspaper of choice ('Fox', 'NYT', 'WP')
+  section = condensed section name ('world', 'politics', 'sci_health', 'entertainment', 'opinion', 'sports', 'bus_tech', 'education', 'other')\n source = source = newspaper of choice ('Fox', 'NYT', 'WP')\n

   Returns: dictionaries containing count of each person and count of each place